SanderSMFISH/napari-buds/README.md

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.

+### Known Issues

+If window geometry of the window is unable to be set, this might lead to issues in the display of the widget.
+For example, part of the widget might fall of the screen.
+In these cases, it might help to adjust in your display setting the display scaling to a lower setting.

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter